 ASIC extends transitional relief for Foreign Financial Services providers

-On 11 June 2021, ASIC announced that it would extend the transitional period of relief for foreign financial services providers (FFSPs) by 12 months (under ASIC Corporations (Amendment) Instrument 2021/510).
+On 2 August 2022, ASIC announced that it would extend the transitional period of relief for foreign financial services providers (FFSPs) by a further 12 months (under ASIC Corporations (Amendment) Instrument 2022/623).
+As a result, the current relief regime will now remain in place until 31 March 2024.

 What does this extension mean for you?